benhurley/bigcigarguy/content/pages/index.md

       - type: FeaturedItem
         title: Our Start
         subtitle: ''
-        text: |
+        text: >
           BCG has always been just for fun.

-          We originally wanted a shirt or two to rock while lighting one up.
+          A few of us wanted a funny shirt to rock while lighting one up.
+Then we sold over a hundred of them.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark